TwoRavens/raven-metadata-service/dev_notes/local_install.md

 ### Install node

-From the top of the `ravens-metadata-service` directory, run:
+From the top of the `raven-metadata-service` directory, run:
     ```
     cd preprocess_web/code
     npm install